kimble4/CrossMgr/SprintTimer/helptxt/Hardware.md

 In test mode, the input latches are continuously reset by the microcontroller, with the effect that the [Latch LED][LatchLEDs] reflect the state of the inputs in real time.
 This is useful for troubleshooting wiring problems and aligning optical beam-breaks.

 ### NTP server
-The unit operates as a stratum 1 [NTP](https://en.wikipedia.org/wiki/Network_Time_Protocol) time server on UDP port 123.
+The unit operates as a stratum 1 [NTP](https://en.wikipedia.org/wiki/Network_Time_Protocol) time server on UDP port `123`.
 This may be useful for synchronising the host computer's clock to GPS time.
 If the PPS signal is not available, the stratum will be lowered accordingly.

 ### Debugging
-Debugging data is recorded to debug.txt on the SD card.
-This is also available in real-time by connecting a telnet client to TCP port 23.
+Debugging data is recorded to `debug.txt` on the SD card.
+This is also available in real-time by connecting a telnet client to TCP port `23`.